google/applied-machine-learning-intensive/v2/xx_career_development/06_giving_and_receiving_feedback.md

-# CD-06: Giving and Receiving Feedback
+# Career Develoment: Giving and Receiving Feedback

 <!--
-Today we’re talking about two absolutely critical professional skills: giving and receiving feedback.
+Today we’ll discuss two absolutely critical professional skills: giving and receiving feedback.

-[Give 1-2 anecdotes or reasons why giving and receiving feedback are topics you feel drawn to and why they’re critical skills.]
+*Give 1-2 anecdotes or reasons why giving and receiving feedback are important skills to develop.*

-These two skills can be challenging to get good at, and there is always room for improvement.
-When you leave this session you won’t be an expert on either (I’m certainly not), but you’ll have a broader understanding of why particular kinds of feedback are likely to have their desired effect and why some are not.
+It can be challenging to both give and receive feedback well, and there is always room for improvement.
+When you leave this session you won’t be an expert on either (I’m certainly not!), but you’ll have a broader understanding of why particular kinds of feedback are likely to have their desired effect and why others are not.
 I hope you’ll also leave with some helpful suggestions for more effectively receiving feedback, no matter who it comes from.

-I’d also like to call out that giving and receiving feedback can be emotional and feel personal at times.
+I’d also like to mention that giving and receiving feedback can be emotional and feel personal at times.
 This session will be most meaningful if you share your perspectives and questions.
-What’s shared in this room, stays in this room.
+What’s shared within this group should stay within this group.

-Integrating the tips from this session will help you make the most of academic and professional work
+Integrating the tips from this session will help you make the most of academic and professional work.

-But first, grab the notecard on your desk and take out a pen or pencil.
+But first, please take the notecard on your desk and a pen or pencil.
 -->

 ---

-# Journal: describe a time when...
+# Journal: Describe a Time When...

 … you received feedback from someone on how to improve at something, and it felt good.

 <!--
-Take the notecard in front of you and take two minutes to jot down some notes on the statement presented: describe a time when you received feedback from someone on how to improve at something, and it felt good.
+Take the notecard in front of you and take two minutes to jot down some thoughts on the prompt: describe a time when you received feedback from someone on how to improve at something, and it felt good.

-[Ask for volunteers: What made it feel good?]
+*Ask for volunteers: What made it feel good?*

 Clearly there are ways to suggest improvements that are well-received and can lead to meaningful change.
 -->

 ---

-# Journal: describe a time when...
+# Journal: Describe a Time When...

 … you received feedback from someone on how to improve at something, and it felt bad or was not helpful.

 <!--
-Turn the notecard over and take two minutes to jot down some notes on the statement presented: describe a time when you received feedback from someone on how to improve at something, and it felt bad or was not helpful.
+Turn the notecard over and take two minutes to jot down some thoughts on this next prompt: describe a time when you received feedback from someone on how to improve at something, and it felt bad or was not helpful.

-[Ask for volunteers: What made it feel bad or made it unhelpful?]
+*Ask for volunteers: What made it feel bad or made it unhelpful?*

-Clearly there are ways people choose to deliver feedback that cause other people to ignore the feedback, shut down, and/or lose some faith in them as a colleague, boss, or peer.
-Sometimes it’s all in how someone chooses to say the same thing in one way instead of another.
+Clearly there are ways people deliver feedback that cause the receiver to ignore the feedback, shut down, and/or lose some faith in them as a colleague, boss, or peer.
+Sometimes *how* someone says something can make a tremendous difference in whether or not the person welcomes and integrates the feedback.
 -->

 ---